joshua-cooper/personal-blog-v3/src/posts/warp_login_server.md

 Much better.
 That's all for now.
-This is a very simple login server but I hope this post gave you the building blocks needed to expand it for your own needs.
+This is a very simple authentication server but I hope this post gave you the building blocks needed to expand it for your own needs.
 I strongly recommend taking a look at the [`warp` documentation](https://docs.rs/warp) and if you need help, don't hesitate to ask me.
+Also, any feedback is welcome!

+I have put the full code for the final authentication server on [GitHub](https://github.com/joshua-cooper/warp-auth-server).